 Have you already asked yourself how important is your craving for travelling?
 What would you able to give up for it?
 For example, if you live in a city, do you need a car?
 Do you need to buy new clothes every weekend?
 Do you need this huge flat screen in your living room?
 What I’m trying to point out is by having a more frugal lifestyle, you can make space in your budget to do what matters the most to you.

-While living in Paris, to gather a comfortable travel budget, I gave up having a car to take public transportation and I was renting my room every time I was travelling.
-Watching my energy consumption and cooking by myself was not only healthier and more eco-friendly but helped me to reach 50% of saving on my monthly salary without giving up having an enjoyable life.
+While living in Paris, to gather a comfortable solo travel budget, I gave up having a car to take public transportation and I was renting my room every time I was travelling.
+Watching my energy consumption and cooking by myself was not only healthier and more eco-friendly but helped me to reach 50% of saving on my monthly salary without giving up an enjoyable lifestyle.

 I contact scuba diving centres before my trip